Noel Lane (Galway hurler): Inter-county

 Lane made his senior inter-county debut on 9 October 1977 in a 4–13 to 1–10 defeat by Clare in the opening round of the National Hurling League.
 He was subsequently included on the starting fifteen for Galway's unsuccessful championship campaign.

 In 1979 Galway later shocked four-in-a-row hopefuls Cork in the All-Ireland semi-final and qualified for an All-Ireland final showdown with Kilkenny.
 In one of the worst All-Ireland finals of the decade, Tipperary-born Galway goalkeeper Séamus Shinnors had an absolute nightmare of a game.
 A 70-yards free by Liam "Chunky" O'Brien after just four minutes dipped, hit off Shinnors and ended up in the Galway net.
-Galway fought back and went two points up twelve minutes into the second half, however, they failed to score for the rest of the game.
+Galway fought back and went two points up twelve minutes into the second half, however, they did not score for the rest of the game.
 Four minutes before the end of the game another long-range free for Kilkenny ended up in the net behind Shinnors.
-It was a score which summed up the day for Lane's side as Kilkenny went on to win by 2–12 to 1–8.
+Kilkenny went on to win by 2–12 to 1–8.
 In spite of this defeat Lane's goal in the final was named goal of the year.

 In 1980 Galway defeated Kildare and Offaly to reach a second consecutive All-Ireland final.
 Munster champions Limerick provided the opposition on this occasion and an exciting championship decider followed.
 Lane nearly didn't make it to the throw-in after he was accidentally hit by in the head by a hurley running out onto the pitch, however, his injury was stitched up and he played a full part.
 Bernie Forde and P. J. Molloy goals for Galway meant that the men from the west led by 2–7 to 1–5 at half-time. Éamonn Cregan single-handedly launched the Limerick counter-attack in the second-half.
 Over the course of the game he scored 2–7, including an overhead goal and a point in which he showed the ball to full-back Conor Hayes and nonchalantly drove the ball over the bar.
 It was not enough to stem the tide and Galway went on to win the game by 2–15 to 3–9.
 It was Galway's first All-Ireland title since 1923, with Lane picking up a winners' medal and the celebrations surpassed anything ever seen in Croke Park.